yakuraku/Plantopia/PROGRESS.md

-Of course.
-Here is a more detailed summary of the Plantopia Recommendation Engine project in Markdown format, designed to provide comprehensive context for an AI agent or a new developer.

 # Plantopia Recommendation Engine: Project Context Summary

 This document provides a complete overview of the Plantopia Recommendation Engine project, including its current status, technical architecture, key challenges resolved, and future roadmap.